zen-lang/zen-lsp/README.md

 Run `bb tasks` to get a full overview of how to build this project.

-The project consists of two parts: the LSP server in the `server` directory and the VSCode extension in `vscode-extension`.

 ### Server

 To build the server uberjar, run: